jsundram/daily-composers/README.md

             missing_wd = [r for r in rows if 2021 - int(r['birthyear']) > 100 and r['deathdate'] == '']
             ```
     * "other" playlist pulls name from column T but not link from column U!
+    * could take all spotify tags and figure out which ones are worth showing? some composers have too many?
 * get data from google sheets instead of cooked csv/json
     * service account set up
     * need to understand how [this example](https://github.com/gatsbyjs/gatsby/tree/master/examples/functions-google-sheets) works better.